NORSA was formally established at a meeting in Umeå, Sweden, in September 2008.

 “POST-COVID-19 SUSTAINABLE DEVELOPMENT AND REGIONAL RESTRUCTURING IN THE BALTIC SEA REGION”

-This time the focus is on the United Nations Sustainable Development Goals (SDG) and EU Green Deal that will change the economy in an unprecedented way.
-The pros and cons of this major change for geographic resource-rich peripheries will be analysed.
+The focus was on the United Nations Sustainable Development Goals (SDG) and EU Green Deal that will change the economy in an unprecedented way.
+The pros and cons of this major change for geographic resource-rich peripheries was analysed.

 However, we cannot ignore the COVID-19 pandemic that expanded a new distance working culture overnight and put the tourism and travel industries on hold.
 Trade and subcontracting patterns are also changing and supported by the Western trade war with China, numerous jobs have already been returned from Asia to Europe.
 At the same time, migration flows within the continent have been slowed down.
 In combination with green energy and the circular economy projects, these changes are impacting regional labour division in Europe as well as the role of governmental policies on all administrative levels.